-About Everest Base Camp Fixed Departure Trek
+Everest Base Camp Fixed Departure Trek - Group Joining Trek to Everest Base Camp

 The concept of group travel is growing day by day in our modern society.
 To minimize the tour cost and unnecessary hassle from many different operators, this Everest Base Camp Fixed Departure Trek is the best choice for Everest Base Camp trekkers.
 Sublime Trails gives you a guarantee to operate your trip when you book a fixed departure.

 With the Everest Base Camp Fixed Departure Trek, you can book accommodation in Kathmandu on your own choice to meet your expectations.
 We don't push our valuable customers to stay within our choice of hotel.
 Rather, we let you choose your hotel according to your own budget.
 You can stay in a 5-star hotel or budget hostel according to your choice.
-During the Everest Base Camp Trek, the level of accommodation and meals are similar for all types of travellers.
+During the Everest Base Camp Trek, the level of accommodation and meals are similar for all types of travelers.
 You will stay in a clean and comfortable lodge and eat hygienic food.

 Our guides are great at handling different types of groups with varying outlooks.
-They have worked with people with many nationalities.
+They have worked with people of many nationalities.
 For this reason, they are very competent to manage all kinds of groups.

-We have designed this itinerary to suit all type of trekkers by including two acclimatization days in Namche and Dingboche.
+We have designed this itinerary to suit all types of trekkers by including two acclimatization days in Namche and Dingboche.
 We have included all the hidden gems and viewpoints around the Everest Base Camp.
 We take you to museums, monasteries and other cultural monuments.
 All these things are included in the package cost.

 Food and Accommodations